hertzmann/hertzmann.github.io/_posts/2020-10-05-art-is-a-process.md

 </center>
 which was not what I'd intended at all; but I was pleased with it.

-A few days later, I visited a new-to-me cafe, and decided to try digital pastels out while looking at the centerpiece.
-Partway through I felt like it was too fuzzy and so I decided to add outlines again, ending up with this:
+A few days later, I visited a new cafe, and decided to try digital pastels out while looking at some flowers on the table.
+Partway through, I thought the drawing was too messy, and so I decided to add outlines again, ending up with this:
 <center>
 <img src="../../../images/ipad_paintings/bouquet.jpg" alt="Flower painting">
 </center>